zhanglp520/docgeni/docs/en-us/guides/basic/route-nav-menu.md

 ```

 # Conventional routing and menu
-`Docgeni` will automatically generate corresponding document navigation, menus and routes based on the `docs` directory structure and FrontMatter.
+`docgenifix` will automatically generate corresponding document navigation, menus and routes based on the `docs` directory structure and FrontMatter.
 - The first-level directories generate channels in `full` mode, which is the head navigation
 - Non-first-level directories in `full` mode and all directories in `lite` mode generate categories,  which is the grouping of the left menu, without routing
 - All `.md` files generate their own common page document